By Lars Mucklejohn |

 Following the death of George Floyd, famous statues in Britain are starting to be removed, and calls for similar action are spreading around the world.
 Protests have reignited a long-standing debate over the significance of public monuments.
 Thousands in Britain are now deciding which parts of history they wish to commemorate.
 Should those who were praised with a statue now be judged according to our contrasting modern values?
 For many, the answer is yes.

-“Statues are about saying: “this was a great man who did great things.”
+“This was a great man who did great things”

 Of course, we should be careful not to legitimise vandalism and mob rule.
 However, such widespread and decisive action, as we have seen in the past few weeks, is symptomatic of popular, long-term, unrest concerning the significance of memorialisation.

-Many can agree that it is no longer appropriate to glorify a career slave trader like Colston, however more popular figures, like Baden-Powell and Churchill, may require a flexible response.
-As such, historian David Olusoga argues that “statues are about saying: ‘this was a great man who did great things.’”
+Many can agree that it is no longer appropriate to glorify a major slave trader like Colston, however more popular figures, like Baden-Powell and Churchill, may require a flexible response.
+Historian David Olusoga argues that statues say “This was a great man who did great things”.
 If this is the role of statues, removing or asterisking certain figures could be one way to show respect for the multiculturalism Britain is now home to.

 Official inquiries into public monuments will start to determine how role models should be portrayed and glorified, and are sure to be controversial.
-Education, media, museums, encyclopedias, and archives can promote and preserve a bilateral record of our British heritage, but what society chooses to represent in its public statues signifies for many its ideals in the present — that we are one step closer to toppling racism.
+Education, media, museums, encyclopedias, and archives can promote and preserve a bilateral record of our British heritage, but what society chooses to represent in its public statues signifies for many its ideals in the present.

 This article is in our Opinions section.
 As such the views within are those of the contributor and do not represent an editorial stance.